rust-lang/reference/src/expressions.md

 ### Temporary lifetimes

-When using an rvalue in most lvalue contexts, a temporary unnamed lvalue is created and used instead.
-The lifetime of temporary values is typically
+When using an rvalue in most lvalue contexts, a temporary unnamed lvalue is created and used instead, if not promoted to `'static`.
+Promotion of an rvalue expression to a `'static` slot occurs when the expression could be written in a constant, borrowed, and dereferencing that borrow where the expression was the originally written, without changing the runtime behavior.
+That is, the promoted expression can be evaluated at compile-time and the resulting value does not contain interior mutability or destructors (these properties are determined based on the value where possible, e.g. `&None` always has the type `&'static Option<_>`, as it contains nothing disallowed).
+Otherwise, the lifetime of temporary values is typically

 - the innermost enclosing statement; the tail expression of a block is considered part of the statement that encloses the block, or